Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.3 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+- 0.01 MHz Fixed error when exceeding OIRT upper limit
+- Fixed bug when crossing the date line at UTC
+- The station IDs of Polish radio stations are now identified via a separate database file
+- Renamed maps.fmdx.pl to maps.fmdx.org and FMDX links to MAP links
+- The MAP ALL link is now created dynamically and adapts to the log filter, and there are now distance restrictions in the log file
+- The refresh interval of the log file has been increased to 10 seconds
+- Fixed logging and autostart for PE5PVB mode

 ### v2.2 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - New layout for HTML logfile with search/sort Options, Toggle Button for auto refresh and dark mode